jqwez/namecheap-update-dns/README.md

 ### Status

 The app currently fits my needs and is up and running.
-However, to deploy, it requires manually writing the .env file and setting up a persistent systemd service.
+However, to deploy, it requires manually setting up a persistent systemd service.

 ### TODO

 - App periodically runs itself
 - App only calls "Set" when it sees a difference
-- CLI to create config
 - Automatically create service